Catherine Joseph

 I want to serve and represent ethnic minority groups and, by extension, all the good people of Longford.

-Social justice, equality and inclusiveness, sustainable development, and green solutions that aims at building and preserving a safe world for our future generations.
-I see the many growth potentials in Longford ranging from its multicultural strength to the many vacant lands and abandoned buildings that could be transformed to expand the hospitality sector by attracting tourists which leads to revenue generation.
-The vast vacant lands can be developed to entice investors for onward infrastructural development and job creation.
+I am working towards social justice, equality and inclusiveness, sustainable development, and green solutions that aim at building and preserving a safe world for our future generations.
+I see the many growth potentials in Longford, ranging from its multicultural strength to the many vacant lands and abandoned buildings that could be transformed to expand the hospitality sector by attracting tourists and generating revenue.
+Our vacant land can be developed to entice investors for infrastructural development and job creation.

-I believe if efforts are invested for a better public transport system, increased clean renewable energy, support base for farmers and businesses with an inclusive policy for everyone, Longford will be on the forefront as a community leading charge in the efforts of tackling climate crisis in Ireland.
+I believe if we invest our efforts in a better public transport system, increased clean renewable energy, support base for farmers and businesses with an inclusive policy for everyone, Longford will be at the forefront as a community leading the charge in our efforts to tackle the climate crisis in Ireland.

 Creation of jobs and promoting local businesses.